Andrey Santos: Return to Chelsea

 Santos made his debut for the club on 25 June 2025, in a 3–0 win against ES Tunis at the FIFA Club World Cup.
 He scored his first goal for the club on 29 October 2025, in a 4–3 win against Wolverhampton Wanderers in the EFL Cup.

+Manchester United

+On 13 July 2026, Santos joined Manchester United on a five-year contract.
+The transfer fee was reported to be £48 million.

 International career

+Youth

+Santos played youth international football for Brazil at under-15, under-20 and under-23 levels.

-Santos represented Brazil's under-15s at the 2019 South American U-15 Championship.
-He has also represented his nation at under-20 level.
-Santos captained the under-20s to the title in the 2023 South American U-20 Championship.
+He represented Brazil's under-15s at the 2019 South American U-15 Championship, and captained the under-20 team to the title in the 2023 South American U-20 Championship.
 He was the tournament's joint-top scorer with six goals.
+Santos also captained Brazil at the 2023 FIFA U-20 World Cup.
+He was captain of the Brazil under-23 team at the 2024 CONMEBOL Pre-Olympic Tournament.

+Senior

-In March 2023, Santos was called-up by interim coach Ramon Menezes for Brazil's friendly away at Morocco, where he made his debut as a starter in a 2–1 loss.
+In March 2023, Santos was called-up by interim coach Ramon Menezes for Brazil's friendly away at Morocco, where he made his debut at the age of 18 as a starter in a 2–1 loss.
+He was named in Brazil's preliminary 55-man squad for the 2026 FIFA World Cup, but did not make the final 26-man squad.